-What is a Forex Expert Advisor, and How Does it Work?
+What is a Forex EA and How Does it Work?

-Forex trading (FX) doesn't always go smoothly, and sometimes it can be frustrating.
-Some Forex traders can become greedy or fearful, and for this reason, they are often inclined to make bad decisions that can negatively affect their accounts.
-One way to avoid this issue would be to use an Expert Advisor, or EA.
+Forex trading does not always go smoothly and sometimes it can be frustrating.
+Some Forex traders can become greedy or fearful, and for this reason, they are often inclined to make bad decisions that can negatively affect their trading.
+One way to avoid this issue would be to use a Forex EA (Expert Advisor).

-Though we do not recommend specific EAs due to their unpredictability, some professional traders have found them to be of benefit.
+A Forex EA is an automated system, which monitors the Forex markets and provides signals upon identifying trading opportunities.
+Although we do not recommend any specific EAs, due to their unpredictability, some professional traders do find them to be of benefit.

-FX trading is a 24/5 market.
-Being active round the clock isn't possible for humans, however, a machine can trade for several days without ever needing to take a break.
-In addition, EAs can be used on a number of FX trading platforms.
-Some of them allow traders to fully customise their trading systems, and then use them on a personal account, such as MetaTrader 4 and MetaTrader 5.
+The Forex market is open for trading 24 hours a day Monday - Friday.
+Being constantly active around these is obviously not possible for humans, however, a machine can trade for days without ever needing to take a break.
+Furthermore, EAs can be used on a number of FX trading platforms.
+Some of them allow traders to fully customise their trading systems, and then use them on a personal account, such as MetaTrader 4 (MT4) and MetaTrader 5 (MT5).

-This article will focus on what EAs are and how they work.
+This article will focus on what Forex EAs are and how they work.

 The first question is - what is an Expert Advisor?
-As mentioned earlier, an EA is an FX automated trading system.
-In MetaTrader, they are written in MetaQuotes Language 4, and is developed for use under the MT4 and MT5 trading platforms.
+As mentioned earlier, an EA is a Forex automated trading system.
+In MetaTrader, they are written in MetaQuotes Language 4, and are developed for use under the MT4 and MT5 trading platforms.

 EAs can be programmed to automatically generate trading signals and notify you of trading opportunities.
-Another type of automated trading system is a Forex robot which, like an EA is a program that can identify market patterns and generate trading signals.
-However, unlike an EA, a Forex robot can automatically trade on a trader's behalf.
-An EA, on the other hand, will always require a trader to manually authorise a trade.
+Another type of automated trading system is a Forex robot which, like an EA, is a program that works to identify market patterns and generate trading signals.
+However, unlike an EA, a Forex robot can also automatically trade on a trader's behalf.
+An EA, on the other hand, will always require a trader to manually authorise individual trades.

 Every Expert Advisor is based on preset rules, but EAs can differ in the rules they follow in order to trade.
-As with any automated software, they reduce the chance of making emotional and irrational trading decisions, which commonly affects novices or inexperienced Forex traders.
-A Forex Expert Advisor follows a very strict and consecutive plan, free from any human intervention.
+As with any automated software, they reduce the chance of making emotional and irrational trading decisions, which is a common problem for inexperienced Forex traders.
+A Forex EA follows a very strict and is free from any human intervention.

-Expert Advisors can be obtained easily on the internet, usually for a price, and can be quickly installed into your trading platform without any special technical knowledge.
+Forex EAs can be obtained easily on the internet, usually for sale, and can be quickly installed into your trading platform without any advanced technical knowledge.

-Before describing the functions of Forex Expert Advisors, we would like to outline the four kinds of Expert Advisors you may encounter:
+Before describing the functions of Forex EAs, we will outline the four kinds of Expert Advisors you may encounter:

 - The News Expert Advisor - as the name implies, the main purpose is to take advantage of various news events and big price moves that can take place during big news releases.

-- The Breakout Expert Advisor - it is specially designed to open a trade when a price breaks through preliminarily determined resistance and support levels.
+- The Breakout Expert Advisor - is specially designed to open a trade when a price breaks through predetermined resistance and support levels.

 - The Hedge Expert Advisor - under this category falls any Expert Advisor that plays two respective and opposing positions, diminishing the loss on one whilst facilitating profit on another.

-- Expert Advisor Scalper - such Expert Advisors pursue the goal to secure small profits once they are available.
-The EA will open and close an endless amount of trades for any profit, so your Expert Advisor could trade up to 400-500 times a day depending on market conditions.
+- Expert Advisor Scalper - such EAs pursue the goal to secure small profits once they are available.
+This EA will open and close an endless amount of trades for any profit and could trade up to 400-500 times a day depending on market conditions.

 Which Functions Does a Forex Expert Advisor Have?

-The best Forex Expert Advisors can be programmed to work in multiple ways (e.g. by utilising a selection of technical indicators, such as the moving average indicator, or the MACD - moving average convergence/divergence indicator) or by searching for necessary trends and breakouts.
+The best Forex Expert Advisors can be programmed to work in multiple ways (e.g. by utilising a selection of technical indicators, such as the moving average indicator, or the MACD indicator) or by searching for necessary trends and breakouts.

 By applying those diverse indicators, the EA can analyse the market, as well as the behaviour of individual financial instruments, and can generate a signal about trading opportunities.

 EAs are similar to Forex robots, which are another type of automated trading software.
 When using strict definitions, the difference between an EA and a Forex robot is that an EA will generate signals while a robot will perform trades without any manual sign-off required.
-However, the terms are often used interchangeable, which means that many so-called Expert Advisors are capable of far more than just generating signals.
+However, the terms are often used interchangeably, which means that many so-called Forex EAs are capable of far more than just generating signals.

 Some Expert Advisors are designed to take full control of your account.
 The idea here is that it will look at your current account balance, before deciding how much of your balance can be put at risk.
 The general rule of thumb is to only to risk 1 - 2% of your account balance.

-Furthermore, it may review the trades and decide whether there should be a trailing stop, or a simple take-profit, or a stop-loss.
-As soon as Forex Expert Advisors have the necessary information, they also take into account the dominating market conditions.
+Furthermore, it may review the trades and decide whether there should be a trailing stop, take-profit or a stop-loss.
+As soon as Forex Expert Advisors have the necessary information, they also take into account the current market conditions.
 Consequently, you will be notified when to open a particular position.

 Learn How To Trade Forex